-One of the key selling points of my website development service is that sites I develop conform to web standards, and I keep banging on about this.
+One of the key features of my website development service is that sites I develop conform to web standards, and I keep banging on about this.
 So why does this matter so much?

 To recap: web standards are a collection of international standards that specify what is and isn’t acceptable HTML, XHTML and so on – the code that holds together and structures the content of web pages.
 They are thrashed out and agreed by the World Wide Web Consortium (W3C), the organisation headed by Tim Berners-Lee.